Criminal Justice

 The field of criminal justice offers opportunities to contribute in multiple areas, including law enforcement, investigations, the courts, corrections, and cyber defense.
-Coastal Georgia’s criminal justice major is focused on the knowledge that each of these areas and many others are important to the education of today’s criminal justice students.
+Coastal Georgia’s criminal justice degree is focused on the knowledge that each of these areas and many others are important to the education of today’s criminal justice students.
 We are preparing our students to be tomorrow’s capable and prepared law enforcement professionals, and leaders who will contribute to public service and help shape public policy in municipalities and states, as well as domestically and internationally, for many years to come.

 Our graduates have been employed by federal departments and agencies, including Naval Criminal Investigative Service, Federal Bureau of Investigation, Customs and Border Protection, Transportation Security Administration, Federal Law Enforcement Training Centers, Immigration and Customs Enforcement, United States Secret Service, and others, as well as numerous state and local departments, including Georgia State Patrol, Glynn County Police Department, Cobb County Police Department, Brunswick Police Department, and others.
 Other students have successfully entered graduate level programs or law school.